-Is it so hard to be nice to people?
+Retailers, is it so hard to be nice to customers?

 Due to a weather flight delay at Dulles airport in Washington, DC last Friday, we were asked to deplane and wait at the United gate B11 for a couple hours.
 I left and came back, sat down and starting working on my laptop.
 Overhead I could hear a voice, “If you’re here for flight 8049, there’s been a gate change, please walk down one gate, now boarding.”

 I was concerned, was this my flight?
 I looked at my boarding pass – nope.
 She must’ve said it five more times and each time a few people were caught off guard running from gate 11 to 13.
 I watched this over 15 minutes to hear the woman saying, “last call flight 8049, if you are going we need you at the gate now.”
 We never heard it was for Chicago.

 I got in line at my gate 11 to re-check in.
 A Hispanic man I’d seen at gate 11 got up and asked the flight agent at the desk in his broken English, “his is for Chicago – yes?”

 “No, it’s not Chicago – that’s over at 13.
 Hold on.”

 The gate agent called over to the woman gate agent at gate 13, but she was gone.
 We could clearly see the plane through the window with bags loading underneath.
 The three travelers ran over looking for the woman who finally emerged.
 She held up her hand - they would not be allowed to board.
 She waved them off and pointed back to gate 11.

 The three returned to the counter at gate 11 and she followed.

 “Oh no you weren’t!
 I came over here at the beginning and told everyone and I never saw you.
 And then I announced it five times at the other gate.”